- Startups are built on secrets. A great startup idea is built on something most people don’t know.

-The first time I read this book, I thought it was the greatest business book of all time.
-The second time I read it, I thought it was one of the greatest books of all time the second time I read it.
+I thought Zero to One was the greatest business book of all time the first time I read it.
+I thought it was one of the greatest books of all time the second time I read it.

-If you have already read it, then the summary will do.
+If you have already read the book, then the summary will do.

 Chapter 1: The Challenge of the Future